Ev-Kirche-im-Rheinland/guideline-dealing_vulnerabilities/README.md

 Version: 1.0.1

 ## introduction
-the vulnerability and patch management policy of EKiR is outlined in this document.
-This policy outlines the processes for addressing information security vulnerabilities and for reporting, testing, and implementing security fixes for services and devices connected to the organization.
+This guideline describes the processes for remediating information security vulnerabilities and implementing security fixes for services and devices connected to the organization.

 ## importance:
 - vulnerability assessments identify system vulnerabilities before malicious actors by thoroughly examining all network components to determine if any weaknesses exist that could be exploited.